Oculus Rift Consumer Price Around $300, But Founder Wishes It Was Free

 What CEO Brandon Iribe Says About the Price

 Did we hear that right?
 They wish that it could be free?
-That doesn’t make too much sense for the business minded person, but for someone that really just wants to make a difference in the gaming industry- it makes total sense.
+That doesn’t make too much sense for the business-minded person, but for someone that really just wants to make a difference in the VR gaming industry – it makes total sense.